 "The cutting edge knowledge and techniques that we have acquired here make our future promising and bright.
 I am so proud of being a member of this University."

 The specialisation track Molecular Biotechnology and Diagnostic is a two-year programme of 120 ECTS credits.
-The curriculum is comprised of:
+The curriculum is comprised of study modules:

 Focus areas of research in the Molecular Biotechnology and Diagnostics studies are novel diagnostic concepts and technologies.
 The studies focuse also on diagnostics applications in various areas such as medicine, environmental and food quality monitoring.
 Other research topics of importance include: